ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-sites.md

 5. On the **Add-on services** tab, review your options for available services.
      * Click **Add service** to install a service.
      * Click the overflow menu to delete a service.
-     * If Veeam® Backup and Replication is installed, click **Veeam backups** to open the Self-Service Backup Portal.
+     * If Veeam® Backup is installed, click **Veeam backups** to open the Self-Service Backup Portal.
      * Expand the **VMware Cloud Director Availability** service to see details and available options for the service.
 For more information, see [VMware Cloud Director Availability for {{site.data.keyword.vcf-aas}} overview](/docs/vmware-service?topic=vmware-service-tenant-vcda).

 ## Procedure to delete a Cloud Director site